-- Provision of aids and devices such as laptops, USB drives, tape recorders and special software - Special accommodation for examinations - Classroom accommodations - Liaison with faculties and departments, Deans, HODs, Lecturers
+- Provision of aids and devices such as laptops, USB drives, tape recorders and special software - Special accommodation for examinations -mid-term and final - Classroom accommodations - Liaison with faculties and departments, Deans, HODs, Lecturers - Special arrangements for accessible parking - Support Group

 Students with special needs should make contact before or during registration.
 Every effort will be made to facilitate your on-campus requirements in terms of mobility, accommodation, coursework, examinations, and other areas.
 No student of The UWI will be discriminated against on the basis of having special needs.
-Sharing your needs before registration will enable us to serve you better as a part of the Campus Community.
+Sharing your needs before registration will enable us to serve you better as a member of the Campus Community.